-After conferring with the student, if the VPSA or designee determines that the student did not commit a violation, the allegation or allegations shall be dismissed as unfounded.
+After conferring with the student, if the Dean of Student Affairs or designee determines that the student did not commit a violation, the allegation or allegations shall be dismissed as unfounded.
 The student shall be provided written notice of the dismissal.